 Skip to main content

-For installation and basic usage, see the guide page.
-This post covers practical patterns that go beyond the official documentation.
+For the basics, see the guide page.
+This page introduces practical patterns not covered in the official docs.

-When you need to roll features out per-team rather than per-user, change the default scope to the current team:
+If you want to manage flags per team (tenant) rather than per individual user, change the default scope to the team.

 // AppServiceProvider